prakashsharma19/testing/README.md

                         nextMove = false;
                         extended = true; // Mark as extended } else if (extended) {
-                        // Move to the next comma/period and stop before it again punctuationRegex.lastIndex = stopPosition;
+                        // Move to the next punctuation and stop before it again punctuationRegex.lastIndex = stopPosition;
                         match = punctuationRegex.exec(content);
                         if (match) {